 This is the broadest type of question available, and so allows you free reign over where you take it.
 If you followed the advice above on making notes of interesting articles and how they relate to law firms and their clients, you should have a range to choose from.
 A strong answer will identify a specific news piece and make an explicit link to your interviewing firm by drawing upon knowledge of their operations.

 For example, you could reference a recent Economist piece on the growth of wind farms before linking this to a recent wind farm deal the firm completed for a major client (which you have taken the time to read about), and then discuss the potential for growth in that area in terms of client work.
 For bonus points, you might even want to introduce yourself into the mix – your experience as a committee member of the sustainability society at university, for example, is worth expanding upon at this point.

 For this question, you really need to view the law firm as a business in its own right.
 What obstacles (in the form of recent trends) is it currently facing?
 Introducing a news article is again a solid way to start answering the question.
 A few examples (which will certainly have news articles published on) could include:

 However, it is also useful to think of some of your own examples – the more unique and interesting, the more likely your interviewers will be impressed and remember your conversation.

-This question gives you the perfect opportunity to demonstrate your commercial awareness because it requires you to keep up-to-date with the business world.
-It also helps to show the firm the kinds of issues that interest you.
+This question gives you the perfect opportunity to demonstrate your commercial awareness and helps to show the firm the kinds of issues that interest you.
 Focus on how your chosen case relates to the firm’s key legal practice areas and the sectors you expressed interest in during your application.
 It is important not to just describe the transaction but also to explain what is unique about the deal – does it have long term impacts, is it a landmark case, what does it mean for the sector/industry/firm?